Extensive infrared code database for most devices & brands

 Additional functionality through future software upgrades

-To keep your device up to date and enhance its functionality you can download new software that becomes available.
+To keep your device up to date and enhance its functionality you can download new softwares that become available.
 Connect the device to the Internet, either directly or through a PC, and launch the upgrade utility.

 High-contrast easy-to-read monochrome display